google/moriarty/docs/mvariable.md

-# MVariable Codelab
+# MVariable Tutorial

-Note: A full working version of the code for this codelab can be found in `examples/mexample_graph.cc`.
+Note: A full working version of the code for this tutorial can be found in `examples/mexample_graph.cc`.

 ## Summary